Sarah Lewis, PharmD

-- Thoracic laminectomy is the removal of lamina in the middle part of the back (thoracic spine).
+Thoracic laminectomy is the removal of lamina in the middle part of the back (thoracic spine).

 Other procedures that may be performed

 Discectomy is the surgical removal of part or all of a spinal disc.
 A discectomy treats degenerated, herniated or ruptured spinal discs.

 Foraminotomy is the widening of the opening where the nerve roots leave the spinal canal.
 Your doctor may use this procedure when the opening (foramina) is narrowed causing pressure on the spinal nerves.

-- Spinal fusion is the permanent joining together of two vertebrae.
+Spinal fusion is the permanent joining together of two vertebrae.
 This procedure permanently stops movement between the two vertebrae and limits the motion of your spine.
-Spinal fusion is usually needed with multi-level laminectomy to stabilize your spine.
+Spinal fusion is usually needed with multilevel laminectomy to stabilize your spine.

 Why is a laminectomy performed?

-Your doctor may only consider laminectomyfor you if other treatment options with less risk of complications are ineffective.
-Talk with your doctor about all of your treatment options and consider getting a second opinion.
+Your doctor may only consider a laminectomy if other treatment options with less risk of complications are not working.
+Ask your doctor about all of your treatment options and consider getting a second opinion.

 Your doctor may recommend laminectomy when you have spinal cord compression with symptoms of myelopathy or spinal stenosis.
 Myelopathy is impaired function of the spinal cord.
 Symptoms include weakness, pain, numbness, clumsiness, poor balance, difficulty walking, and stiffness in the extremities.
 The goal of laminectomy is to relieve spinal pressure to stop myelopathy progression and allow healing.